 Some frequently asked questions and answers

-Unfortunately, our camp is closed over the wet season from 10th December to 1st April.
+Unfortunately, our camp is closed over the wet season from the end of November to the beginning of April.
 The area becomes inaccessible during the rains when the Ruckomechi River starts to flow in front of the camp.

 Kavinga is a very wild camp so unfortunately we must advise that we cannot accommodate children under 10 years old, unless by very special prior arrangement or possibly in a group booking the whole camp.
 Only a maximum of 3 people staying in a tent (eg. 2 adults + 1 child OR 1 adult + 2 children).
 We have a no under 14 years old walking age restriction.